Weston-Boldt/proto-platformer/readme.md

 - [x] attack in all directions
     - needs tweaking

-- [ ] launch player if they punch a wall
+- [x] launch player if they punch a wall
-    - preliminary work
+    - needs tweaking

 - [ ] launch enemy if they punch a enemy
     - needs design